Airplanes (song)

 "Airplanes" is a song by American rapper B.o.B featuring American singer Hayley Williams of Paramore.
 The song was released in April 2010, as the third single from his debut studio album, B.o.B Presents: The Adventures of Bobby Ray.
 B.o.B co-wrote the song alongside Kinetics & One Love, Alex da Kid, DJ Frank E, and Christine Dominguez.
-DJ Frank E also co-produced the song with Alex da Kid, Emily Boyle, and Sage Levy.
+DJ Frank E also co-produced the song with Alex da Kid, and Sage Levy.
 The song was released to iTunes on April 13, 2010, and then to urban radio on April 27, 2010.

-"Airplanes" peaked at number two on the US Billboard Hot 100.
-Outside of the United States, the song topped the charts in New Zealand and the United Kingdom, and peaked within the top ten of the charts in Australia, Canada and the Republic of Ireland.
+"Airplanes" peaked at number two on the Billboard Hot 100.
+Outside of the United States, "Airplanes" topped the charts in New Zealand and the United Kingdom, and peaked within the top ten of the charts in Australia, Canada, and Ireland.
 "Airplanes, Part II", the sequel to the song, features new verses from B.o.B, and a verse from fellow American rapper Eminem, while Williams's vocals remained identical to the original.
 This collaboration led to a Grammy nomination for Best Pop Collaboration with Vocals.

-In July of the same year, American rapper Royce da 5'9" used the song's instrumental for a freestyle of the same name, which he released on his album The Bar Exam 3.

-In 2021, it resurfaced as part of a video showing fanart of Mordecai from Regular Show and Twilight Sparkle from My Little Pony: Friendship Is Magic.
+The song also appears in the 2011 video game Just Dance 3.

-Background
+Background and composition

 "Airplanes" was composed by B.o.B, Jeremy "Kinetics" Dussolliet, Tim "One Love" Sommers, DJ Frank E, Alex "da Kid" Grant, and Christine Dominguez.
 B.o.B wrote his rap verses, while Kinetics & One Love and Christine Dominguez wrote the chorus sung by Paramore lead singer Hayley Williams, and DJ Frank E & Alex da Kid co-produced the music.
 The original version had verses written by Lupe Fiasco.
 Later, the song was given to B.o.B by his label.

 Williams' part in the song was explained by herself and B.o.B in different interviews to MTV.
 Williams said Paramore was on tour when she was given the song and she "liked the part too much" and accepted to appear on it.
 B.o.B said he has "always been a Hayley fan" and he did not expect a collaboration between them too soon.
 The duo did not get in the studio together to record the song, they were not together to shoot the music video, and had never even met each other in person, according to Williams.
 The only time that B.o.B and Williams were able to meet was when they performed "Airplanes" live for the first time together during the 2010 MTV Video Music Awards.
 The second time the song was performed together live was during Vanderbilt University's Fall 2010 "Commodore Quake" concert in Nashville.
 During B.o.B.'s performance, Williams came out as a special guest to perform the song.